gohugoio/hugo/content/content-management/shortcodes.md

 ### `highlight`

-This shortcode will convert the source code provided into syntax highlighted HTML.
-Read more on [highlighting](/extras/highlighting/). `highlight` takes exactly one required parameter of _language_ and requires a closing shortcode.
+This shortcode will convert the source code provided into syntax-highlighted HTML.
+Read more on [highlighting](/developer-tools/syntax-highlighting/). `highlight` takes exactly one required parameter of _language_ and requires a closing shortcode.

 #### Example `highlight` Input